proinsias/proinsias.github.io/_drafts/personal-disaster-recovery.md

-While this is a good system for how to run a business, this idea resonated with me because of my own previous experience having to swap work laptops routinely over several months due to some buggy hardware.
+While this is a good system for how to run a business, this idea resonated with me because of my own previous experience having to swap work laptops routinely over several months caused by some buggy hardware.
-I ended up having to recreate my work environment multiple times in order to have access to the applications, documents, and system configuration that I required to get my job done.
+I ended up having to recreate my work environment multiple times to have access to the applications, documents, and system configuration that I required to get my job done.

 As a result of this experience, I became interested in how to do this as efficiently as possible –